v3ronez/V3ronez/README.md

 I don't really know how u got here, but I will try to show a little bit about myself for you.

 ## Public information
 My name is Henrique Veronez, I currently live in Goiânia, Brazil.
-I love build random stuff (mostly CLI/API using Golang and web app using Laravel).
+I like to build random stuff.
 Take a look into my social medias to see more.
 That`s all for now =}

 ### Detailed information